Sea of Love poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Sea of Love against these established plot points, we can identify how Harold Becker utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Sea of Love within the crime genre.

 Harold Becker's Structural Approach